drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 )
 ```

 The `error` and `complete` handlers should still be present.
-Remove any unneccessary css styles, the default ones are incorporated inside `EventTaskProgress` widget.
+Remove any unneccessary css styles; the default ones are incorporated inside the `EventTaskProgress` widget.

-Next comes your progress page PHP class, it should be using the `EventTaskProgressProviderTrait` and provide access to the processor object via `getProcessor()` function.
-The only required code at the most cases will be looking like this:
+Next comes your progress page PHP class; it should be using `EventTaskProgressProviderTrait` and should provide access to the processor object via the `getProcessor()` function.
+The only required code, in most cases, will look as follows:

 ```php
 <?php